 Columbia residents are integrated into the New Jersey Trauma Center at the University Hospital in Newark, working as midlevel residents within their designated trauma team.
 More than 3,000 trauma patients are admitted to this Level 1 trauma center annually.
 Residents can expect a regular Q3 call schedule, and will commute to Newark daily.
 Midlevel duties involve triaging and managing blunt and penetrating trauma, and guiding junior residents through bedside procedures as well as undertaking more complex operative experiences.
 Though volume varies seasonally, experiential highlights include the ED thoracotomy, major vascular disruption and repair, and long-bone stabilization.

 The PGY3 is the senior resident on this busy and independent operative rotation, working under two thoracic surgery fellows and five Thoracic attendings.
-The PGY3 will guide two interns through floor duties and bedside procedures including tube thoracostomies, tracheostomies, and PEGs, and will field consults for pericardial windows and newly diagnosed esophageal and lung masses.
+The PGY3 will guide two interns through floor duties and bedside procedures including tube thoracostomies and tracheostomies, and will field consults for pericardial windows and newly diagnosed esophageal and lung masses.
 PGY3s participate in a daily caseload, which includes sympathectomies, VATS wedge resections, and lobectomies with a focus on minimally invasive techniques.
 Residents will also gain hands-on experience in ECMO and lung transplant.